-Student Educational Expense Budgets: Your student educational expense budget is comprised of the various costs associated with your attendance for an academic year.
-It includes not only direct costs to the University such as tuition, fees, room and board, but it also provides allowances for books and supplies, personal expenses, and travel to campus.
-We use standard student budgets in order to efficiently process a large number of applications and to ensure equitable treatment.
-If you believe that you have costs that are significantly different than those allowed, you may visit our office and speak with a counselor who can help evaluate your circumstances.
+Your estimated student cost budget is composed of various costs associated with your attendance for an academic year.
+It includes direct and indirect costs to the university such as tuition, fees, room and board.
+The budget also provides additional allowances for books and supplies, personal expenses and transportation to campus.
+We understand that costs for each student are different, but the standardization is necessary to ensure timely processing of aid and equitable treatment of all financial aid applicants.
+If you feel that your expenses are significantly greater than what is allowed, you may request to speak with a counselor to determine how we can best assist you.